 Beacon messages encoded with the location protocols include position data in addition to the beacon identification data.
 Such position data can be derived from a satellite navigation system, such as GPS or GLONASS, using either a receiver integrated into the beacon, or an external navigation receiver connected to the beacon.

-1 for inclusion in "Handbook of Regulations on 406 MHz and 121.5 MHz Beacons", C/S S.007
+For inclusion in "Handbook of Beacon Regulations", C/S S.007.

 The incorporation of the position data into the beacon message provides locating capability for 406 MHz alerts received through geostationary satellites in the 406 MHz GEOSAR system.